bcgov/von-network/docs/Writing Transactions to a Ledger for an Un-privileged Author.md

 _In the following examples:_
 - Commands are run in your `von-network` directory, as we are using the Indy-CLI container.
-- `/c/von-network/cli-scripts` is the abosulte path to the scripts contained in this repository.
+- `/c/von-network/cli-scripts` is the absolute path to the scripts contained in this repository.
 - The examples are using a local docker environment so some services are being accessed via the DOCKERHOST IP address (192.168.65.3 in these examples).
 For Windows and MAC environments you can use `host.docker.internal`.
 If you need to determine the DOCKERHOST IP address run `./manage dockerhost`

 **Note:** The following example uses an existing wallet created by an agent.
-If you are performing these opperations on a wallet you have created using the Indy-Cli, be sure to initialize the wallet with DID metadata to ensure it is conpatible with agents expecting this information.
+If you are performing these operations on a wallet you have created using the Indy-Cli, be sure to initialize the wallet with DID metadata to ensure it is compatible with agents expecting this information.
 Refer to to the **Pro Tips** section below for details.

 ### 1. Optional/Recommened - Playing the role of the Author - Export the agent's wallet - it will contain a VON-compatible DID with metadata